Comments

 Saving to Database

-Have you tried to submit some data?
-You might have noticed, that the form is not performing any action.
-It’s just there, looking cool and doing nothing.
-We have to attach a callback method to it, that will save the submitted data.
+Have you tried filling out and submitting the form?
+You might have noticed that the form doesn't actually do anything yet.
+We need to attach a callback method that will save the submitted data.

-Place the following line before the return line in the component factory for the commentForm:
+Add the following line before the return statement in the factory method for the commentForm component:

 $form->onSuccess[] = $this->commentFormSucceeded(...);

-It means “after the form is successfully submitted, call the method commentFormSucceeded of the current presenter”.
-This method does not exist yet, so let’s create it.
+This line means “after the form is successfully submitted, call the commentFormSucceeded method of the current presenter”.
+This method doesn't exist yet, so let's create it:

 private function commentFormSucceeded(\stdClass $data): void